oracle/cluster-manager/deploy/README.md

     helm delete --kube-context $FEDERATION_HOST --purge cluster-manager
     ```

+## Examples on how to use Cluster Manager

 ## Provisioning a Wercker Cluster

 1. Deploy a Wercker Cluster to the Federation, use [`ClusterOke.yaml`](../examples/ClusterOke.yaml) from